 Pets are a big part of our lives – they guard our homes, play with us and our families and worm their way into our lives.
 We certainly do not like them to be sick or in pain but vet’s visits are pretty expensive and we seldom have medical insurance to cover it.
-Having some basic medical supplies at home will make it possible to treat minor injuries, scrapes and cuts that really do not need to be dealt with by a vet.
+Having some basic medical supply at home will make it possible to treat minor injuries, scrapes and cuts that really do not need to be dealt with by a vet.
 This can help both you and your pet – they seldom like going to the vet.

 Here I need to stress small injuries.
 If there is a big hole or the animal is really hurting a lot, it is more humane to get them to their “doctor”.
 We cannot give the same pain killers that we use to our pets so you will need some sort of vet prescription.
 If they have eaten something they shouldn’t or are very ill, get them to the vet as soon as you can.